Ge Xiurun: Biography

-Ge was born in Nanhui County (now Nanhui District), Shanghai, on 12 July 1934.
+Ge was born in Nanhui County (now Nanhui District), Shanghai on July 12, 1934.
 He attended the Nanyang Model High School.
 In 1952, he was accepted to Tsinghua University, where he majored in the Water Conservancy Department.
 In 1954, he arrived in the Soviet Union to begin his education at the Odesa State Academy of Civil Engineering and Architecture.

-He returned to China after graduation with a vice-doctorate degree and worked in the Central South Institute of Mechanics, Chinese Academy of Sciences, which was reshuffled as the Wuhan Institute of Geotechnical Mechanics later.
-Between 1981 and 1983, he worked at the Karlsruhe Institute of Technology alongside Leopold Müller.
+He returned to China after graduating with a vice-doctorate degree and began working in the Central South Institute of Mechanics, Chinese Academy of Sciences, which was reshuffled as the Wuhan Institute of Geotechnical Mechanics later.
+Between 1981 and 1983, he worked at the Karlsruhe Institute of Technology, alongside Leopold Müller.
 From January 1980 to January 1998, he successively worked as deputy director and then director of the Research Office of Wuhan Institute of Geotechnical Mechanics, Chinese Academy of Sciences.
 He joined the Chinese Communist Party (CCP) in January 1985.

-On 4 January 2023, Ge died at the age of 87.
+On January 4, 2023, Ge died at the age of 88.